-30. Over the next five years what type of business do you see taking a market lead?
+31. Over the next five years what type of business do you see taking a market lead?

 Cyberattacks have come to pose a severe and present risk that Japanese companies have to cope with, as they are capable of rendering any countermeasures ineffective.
 The Ministry of Economy, Trade and Industry of Japan issued the Cybersecurity Management Guideline in December 2015, which clarifies that cybersecurity is a business challenge and that managements of Japanese companies have to take appropriate actions to protect their companies.
+Cyberattacks have been significantly increasing - it is reported that the number of cyberattacks have become more than 7 times in 2021 when compared to 2015.
 To respond to such situations, insurance companies have developed insurance products to cover the costs of information leakage or damages caused by a cyberattack.